A small church with blue siding and white trim, illuminated from inside, with a red door, front porch, and steeple, surrounded by trees at dusk.

 Open by appointment and

-Join us for transformative free events that connect art to action: craft seed balls to heal the earth, create photograms that capture light and shadow, and surrender to the restorative power of sound.
+Join us for transformative free events that connect art to action: poetry reading and writing, an art-book workshop, and surrender to the restorative power of sound.

-The exhibition features work by Nancy Burson, Celine Cannon, Alison Cornyn, Yolanda Cuomo, Elena del Rivero, Heather Greer, Sandra Harper, Jazmine Hayes, Ofelia Mangen, Tanya Marcuse, Jillian McDonald, Rita Peress, Negin Sharifzadeh, Maggie Simonelli, Nina Sobell, Diana Weymar, and Marina Zurkow.
+LIST IN-PROGRESS The exhibition features work by Alex Callendar, Alison Cornyn, Maureen Cummins, Yolanda Cuomo, Ann Burke Daly, Linda Duvall, Donna Ferrato, Dietrich Gerstel, Heather Greer, Raj Harihan, Sandra Harper, Ofelia Mangen, Tanya Marcuse, Jillian McDonald, Stella Nall, Marianne Petit, Sylvia Plachy, Norma Quintana, Nina Sobell, Beth Theilin, Diana Weymar, and Marina Zurkow.

 It encompasses photographs, works on paper, paintings, sculpture, video, embroidery, and plant works.